 Response: There may be instances where additional work cannot be identified at time of the written estimate and additional work or services may be required.
 Any additional work that may be required will be discussed with the customer prior to it being performed.

-Response: One example would be a wheel that has a crack and can only be identified after the wheel is stripped and media blasted.
-Another example would be a wheel that out gassed even though the wheel was pre heated to minimize out gassing.
+Response: One example would be a rim that has a crack and can only be identified after the rim is stripped and media blasted.
+Another example would be a rim that out gassed even though the wheel was pre heated to minimize out gassing.
 Under these types of situations, any apparent need for additional services would be discussed with the customer for their authorization prior to being performed.

 Response: I do not warranty Hi-Temperature coatings.
 Hi-Temperature coatings are typically used on exhaust or other parts that are subject to temperatures over 1000 degrees.
 Due to the differences of how an engine may run too lean or too rich, I cannot guarantee the longevity of the hi temperature coating even though the powder manufacturers technical data sheet for that hi temperature coating may state it is effective over 1000 degrees.